PrincessNosawema/Trial-run/sample_blog_post.md

 Consider that even a lean 20-person sales team will typically log over 1,200 CRM activities in a given week — a volume that makes any manual review process completely unworkable beyond the smallest organisations.

 The only sustainable answer is automating the detection and correction pipeline.
-Teams often find that the ROI becomes obvious once you start putting the right processes in place.
 And this is where a lot of RevOps teams get stuck, because they think "automation" means building something expensive in Salesforce's Flow builder or paying for a third-party data enrichment vendor.
 It doesn't have to be either.

 ---